Are you looking for the best signup form examples online that you can use for inspiration?

 They can get new subscribers and boost sales by offering a discount as their lead magnet.

 19. Pierre Lechelle

 Pierre Lechelle specializes in marketing for SaaS companies.
 He uses fullscreen signup forms like the one below to get new leads:

-When users sign up, he’s able to successfully follow-up with them by using email marketing best practices.
+When users sign up, he can successfully follow up with them by using email marketing best practices.

 20. Rich Page

 Rich Page is a conversion optimization specialist who offers to help people increase their conversions.
 He used the following fullscreen signup form example: